sumup/sumup-mcp/README.md

 Every MCP request must include a SumUp API key through the `Authorization: Bearer <apiKey>` header.
 We currently don't support other authentication methods.
 The worker listens on `/mcp` for the Streamable HTTP transport and `/sse` for the legacy SSE transport.

+You can get your API key from the [developer settings](https://me.sumup.com/settings/api-keys) in the SumUp Dashboard.

 ## Using from an MCP client

 Any client that speaks the Streamable HTTP transport can connect to this server.
 For example, using [`mcp-remote`](https://www.npmjs.com/package/mcp-remote):